 - Meet Medicaid LOC requirements for admission to nursing homes. - Meet nonfinancial requirements for Medicaid. - Meet financial requirements for Medicaid. - Reside in a setting allowed by community waivers policies. - Have a need for LTC services. - Have a disability determination if he or she is younger than 65 years old.
-(Disability is a nonfinancial eligibility requirement for community waiver programs for anyone younger than 65 years old.)
-A finding of disability made prior to the person's 18th birthday, which remains in effect on the person's 18th birthday, will be considered to meet the disability requirement until either an adult disability determination can be done or the child's disability determination is no longer in effect, whichever occurs first).
+Exceptions to this include the following: - A finding of disability made prior to the person's 18th birthday, which remains in effect on the person's 18th birthday, will be considered to meet the disability requirement until either an adult disability determination can be done or the child's disability determination is no longer in effect, whichever occurs first). - People younger than 65 years old who meet both of the following criteria may be enrolled in Family Care, Family Care Partnership, PACE, or IRIS without first obtaining a disability determination from DDB: - Functionally eligible for Family Care, Family Care Partnership, PACE, or IRIS at a nursing home level of care - Eligible for one of the following Medicaid or BadgerCare Plus categories: BadgerCare Plus Standard Plan, Wisconsin Well Woman Medicaid, Medicaid through adoption assistance, or Foster Care Medicaid